Being an effective Early Years practitioner and educator is a complex process.

 Assessment is how we know this is working, and how we understand the children well enough to understand what ‘curriculum’ they need and what ‘pedagogy’ is likely to be most effective in delivering it.

-The recent (re)emphasis on the Curriculum has become an intense focus for debate, especially in Early Years where that curriculum has to be about more than just acquiring knowledge.
-It also needs to include the learning of key skills and behaviours.
+The recent (re)emphasis on the EYFS Curriculum has become an intense focus for debate, especially in Early Years where that curriculum has to be about more than just acquiring knowledge.
+It also needs to include the learning of key skills and behaviours and support social and emotional development.

-As we move to the eventual reality of a post Covid-19 reopening of settings, this debate has rightly shifted to looking very carefully at a new, responsive curriculum that meets the needs and supports children who have found themselves in such unique, unprecedented circumstances.
+This debate has rightly shifted to looking very carefully at a new, responsive curriculum that meets the needs and supports children who have found themselves in unique, unprecedented circumstances.

 But still, the process of looking clearly at the content of what children need to learn, and ensuring that it is necessary, appropriate and meaningful is an important self-reflective task and one of our key responsibilities as educators.